Polish PM says Czechs agree to withdraw lawsuit about Turow mine

-On Friday, the Court of Justice of the European Union (CJEU) ordered Poland to immediately stop mining at the Turow mine operated by state-run PGE, pending a final decision in the case.
+On Friday, the Court of Justice of the European Union (CJEU) ordered Poland to immediately stop mining at the Turow mine operated by state-run PGE (PGE.WA), pending a final decision in the case.

 But Polish Prime Minister Mateusz Morawiecki said the two governments were now near an agreement to de-escalate the dispute.